peacalm/cpp-luaw/README.md

 assert(l.callf<std::tuple<int, int>>({"g", "f2"}, 1, 1) == std::tuple<int, int>(2, 0));
 ```

-In this case you can call a Lua function with C++ arguments directly and conveniently,
+In this case we can call a Lua function with C++ arguments directly and conveniently,
-but you can't know whether it works correctly.
+but can't know whether it works correctly.
 If you want to know, see the following.

 #### 3.2 Get a callable object represents the Lua function